What Causes Anxiety Disorder?

 Does CBD oil help with Anxiety?

 It is a study in progress.
 Cannabis effects vary from person to person.
 Some find it relaxing and some feel even more anxious after taking Cannabis Oil (CBD) so we don’t really know yet.
-But those who find cannabis relaxing, it should work for them.
+But for those who find cannabis relaxing, it should work.

 What are the Natural Ways to Deal with Anxiety?